ac0712148/pawpals/README.md

 ## Acknowledgments

-Thanks to Michael Jacob, Mark Prodehl, and Albert Cervantes for making this project a real app.
+Thanks to Michael Jacob, Mark Prodehl, and Albert Cervantes for developing and maintaining this app!